- 14 boat trips to maximise chances of Jaguar sightings

 Itinerary

-The trip starts in Cuiabá today as we transfer to Araras Lodge.
+The trip starts in Cuiabá, the capital of the Mato Grosso state, and we transfer to Araras Lodge.
 Surrounded by pristine forest, the lodge offers a range of activities designed to showcase the flora and fauna of the Pantanal, including jeep safaris, trail walks, nocturnal safaris, canoeing and horse riding.
-The lodge's expert bilingual naturalist guides accompany us on our excursions to truly enhance our wildlife viewing.
+The bilingual expert naturalist at the lodge accompanies us on our excursions to truly enhance our wildlife viewing.

-Today we drive further along the Transpantanera road to Porto Jofre, with a very early start, situated deep in the heart of the Pantanal along the Cuiabá River.
-Along the way, we cross numerous watercourses and it can be quite bumpy.
-Common sightings include caiman, capybara, deer, rheas and a huge variety of birds including the huge Jabiru stork, macaws, egrets and spoonbills.
-After a very early breakfast we will get straight out onto the river having packed some extra snacks from the buffet as there is no knowing when we will come back.
-Sightings of these magnificent cats are relatively common in this area (a high percentage of visitors staying longer than three days see at least one during their stay), but there are no guarantees when it comes to wildlife, and even if we don't spot them we will encounter a huge array of animals and birds.
+With a very early start, we drive along the Transpantaneira road to Porto Jofre, deep in the heart of the Pantanal along the Cuiabá River.
+En route, we cross numerous watercourses and it can be quite bumpy.
+Common sightings include caiman, capybaras, deer and a large variety of birds including rheas, huge jabiru storks, macaws, egrets and spoonbills.
+After a very early breakfast, we get straight onto the river having packed extra snacks from the buffet (there’s no knowing when we will return!).
+Jaguar sightings are relatively common in this area (a high percentage of visitors staying longer than three days see at least one during their stay), but there are no guarantees when it comes to wildlife.
+Even if we don’t spot them, we will encounter a huge array of animals and birds.

-This morning we have a boat safari before returning for lunch and to pack then return along the Transpantaneira to the Araras Eco Lodge.
+This morning, we have a boat safari before returning for lunch and to pack.
+We then return along the Transpantaneira to Araras Lodge.

 Essential Info